 Liberia has ratified the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the Convention on Biological Diversity (CBD) and the Convention on the Conservation of Migratory Species of Wild Animals (CMS).

-The FDA, along with national and international partners, continues to work tirelessly to promote conservation in the Liberia, and to supply rangers for tireless patrol of these protected areas.
+The FDA, aided by national and international partners, continues to work tirelessly to promote conservation in the Liberia, and to supply rangers for tireless patrol of these protected areas.